Also, see more articles linked below on this web page.

 (Note: There will be additional follow-up articles that will discuss various aspects of racism / discrimination in America, the relationship of the Civil Rights Movement and Catholic Social Teaching, as well as actions that Parishioners may consider to address racism today.)

-St. Francis of Assisi Parish Peace & Justice Committee
+St. Francis of Assisi Parish Life, Peace & Justice Committee

 Also, see more articles here…